-On behalf of Law Offices of Derrick E. George, P.C. posted in blood alcohol tests on Monday, March 5, 2018.
+On behalf of George Law, posted in blood alcohol tests on Monday, March 5, 2018.

 If you are ever pulled over because an officer suspects you are driving under the influence, there are probably many questions running through your mind.
 Most of these questions likely revolve around what your rights are under Michigan law.